Tangled up in Blue

 But instead of wallowing in the ethnocentric misery of rape, incest, AIDS, illiteracy, and stealing fried chicken of Precious.
 Big Fan deals with that most tragic of stories; the lifelong Giants fan.

-Talented comedian Patton Oswalt plays the schlub with such spot-on dramatic conviction that the film has no hope of being a comedy or for that matter being feel good and redemptive.
-We are in for the long haul and we know this isn’t going to turn out well.
-(A feeling Giants fans should be familiar with.)
+Talented comedian Patton Oswalt plays the schlub with such spot-on dramatic conviction that the film has no hope of being a comedy or being feel good and redemptive.
+We are in for the long haul and we know this will not turn out well.
+(A feeling any Giants’ fan should be familiar with.)
 The film is shot with a seventies eye and is directed by Robert Siegel (in his directing debut) who wrote the quite funny Onion Movie and surprisingly uplifting The Wrestler.
 The plot follows the actions of Oswalt, a 35-year-old loser that still lives with his mother and works as a parking lot attendant.
-His only outlet is as a caller to the Sports Dog show as Paul from Staten Island where he reads of a carefully crafted notebook of clichés, and battles his nemesis, a caller from Philly.
+His only outlet is as a caller to the Sports Dog show as Paul from Staten Island, where he reads of a carefully crafted notebook of clichés, and battles his nemesis, a caller from Philly.

-The film has some missteps in the second half as director Siegal struggles with some of the second half plot twists that take away from the gritty realism of the first half.
-In addition, while the acting and casting are top-notch across the board; some of the characters themselves are stereotypes so broad they seem to border on parody.
+The film has some missteps in the second half as director Siegal struggles with some second half plot twists that take away from the gritty realism of the first half.
+In addition, while the acting and casting are top-notch across the board; some characters themselves are stereotypes so broad they seem to border on parody.

 I like football and sports gives guys something to talk about.
-It is a much safer small talk subject than religion, politics or how I would like to sleep with your wife.
-I have never understood however the “Sports Fan” as depicted here, but I do understand the need to find a creative outlet in a pathetic dead-end life.
-You know like watching movies and writing about them on the internet.
+It is a much safer small talk subject than religion, politics, or how I would like to sleep with your wife.
+I have never understood however the “Sports Fan” as depicted here, but I understand the need to find a creative outlet in a pathetic dead-end life.
+You know, like watching movies and writing about them on the Internet.

 Excuse me, I have to cry myself to sleep now.